vekt0r-github/random-music-player/README.md

   - note: all song folders with a tilde character ('~') seem to be inaccessible with the File System Access API, so these songs are silently removed :(

 dropbox integration and more features coming later

+todos:
+- list all songs in pool
+- ability to remove songs
+- stretch: move songs around and add songs
+- improve textboxes
+- add the none collection
+- add unicode display toggle and similar settings